 550 W. 7th Avenue, Suite 900C

 Anchorage, AK 99501-3577

 Are there any hatcheries or nurseries in Alaska?

 Yes.
-In 2010 there is one hatchery and three nurseries operating in Alaska.
+Refer to operations details for more details.
 Hatcheries spawn adult organisms (broodstock) and produce microscopic spat or seed.
 Nurseries can then grow these spat to a large enough size for shellfish farmers to place in culture gear or plant on their farm sites.

 What kind of shellfish/aquatic plants are being raised in Alaska?

 The shellfish farming industry in Alaska mainly produces Pacific oysters (Crassostrea gigas), blue mussels (Mytilus edulis), and littleneck clams (Protothaca staminea).
 Farms in Alaska are also raising Pacific geoduck (Panopea generosa) and scallops.

 No. Alaska statute 16.40.210 prohibits finfish farming.
 However, Alaska does allow nonprofit ocean ranching.
 Finfish farming is defined as growing or cultivating finfish in captivity.
 Ocean ranching, on the other hand, involves releasing young fish into public waters and being available for harvest by fishermen upon their return to Alaskan waters as adults.